Grande Torino: Ferruccio Novo's tenure

-Italy enters the war, football goes on
+World War II

 Italy, which until then had remained neutral, on 10 June 1940 entered World War II on the side of the Axis powers.
 Benito Mussolini was so sure the war would be a "lightning war" that he announced the players would remain at home, claiming: "We need them more on the fields than the army."

 The following year, Ossola showed his value as top scorer for the Granata, scoring 14 goals from 22 appearances, but the team as a whole did not change form.
 Torino ended the season in seventh position with 30 points, nine less than champions Bologna.
 Two players retired that year: Oberdan Ussello, who in turn took over the youth team; and Raf Vallone, who devoted himself to a career in cinema and theatre.

 The foresight to Novo allowed him to take advantage of the climate of stagnation and lack of investment.
 There was little money in football, which Novo anticipated.
 In view of the 1941–42 Serie A season, Torino brought in five new players: Ferraris II, who played on the left wing for 1938 FIFA World Cup champions Italy, was signed from Ambrosiana for 250,000 lire; Romeo Menti, a winger with good technique and a powerful shot who was signed from Fiorentina at the recommendation of Ellena; and Alfredo Bodoira, Felice Borel and Guglielmo Gabetto, all from Turin city rivals Juventus.

 The arrival of Gabetto at Torino was due in part to Borel, who, perhaps to reward Novo for his faith after acquiring him from Juventus after years of misunderstanding techniques, revealed Gabetto, which Juventus considered was "finished" as a player, would be sold to the Genoa for 300,000 lire.
 Borel suggested to raise the bid and Novo purchased the striker for 330,000 lire.